Landing pages are the most important part of a Google Ads campaign and it's also the most neglected.

 Outlining the benefit of your offer will showcase the value in your offer thereby skyrocketing your conversion rate.

 There are three types of people that uses Google Ads and they are:

 Each of these three types of people require different content, offer, lead form and call to action to convert to a lead.

 But most landing pages I see miss it here.
 They try to carter for the three types of people at once and thereby losing out on all of them.

-While those type of people at the third stage (buyers) will willing request a free quote or contact you by giving out their name, email and phone numbers, those at the first stage (information/research seekers) would bark at that idea.
+While those type of people at the third stage (buyers) will willing request a free quote, consultation or contact you by giving out their name, email and phone numbers, those at the first stage (information/research seekers) would bark at that idea.

-This is because the third type of people (buyers) want to hear from you.
+This is because the third type of people (buyers) are ready to hear from you.

-They are open to discussing further about their project with you and that is why they're willing to give you their contact details like phone number
+They are open to discussing further about their problems with you and that is why they're willing to give you their sensitive contact details like phone number.

 Anything more than that and you'll get a blank stare.